department-of-veterans-affairs/va.gov-team/products/identity-product-team/product/research/2022-10-Research-LoginGovFieldResearch/Conversation guide for Identity Team Field Research 2022 - MHV migration to login.gov.md

 Who else would you show this email to?
 Why?

 ### Things to watch for:
--Feelings about VA using their data to create this account -Perception of value
+- Feelings about VA using their data to create this account
+- Perception of value
--Perception of effort required from them
+- Perception of effort required from them

 ##Second Task: [Trigger physical mail to be sent to verify address] - 5 minutes
 Now let’s look more closely at this section about verifying your address.
 Imagine you decided you would take care of that right away.
 What would you do next?
 Show request verification screen from login.gov?
--Why do you need to do this?
+- Why do you need to do this?
--Any thoughts about this part of the process?
+- Any thoughts about this part of the process?

 ##Third Task: [Receive physical mail to be sent to verify address] - 5 minutes
 Thank you for that information.
 Now I want you to imagine that a few days go by and you receive a letter in the mail for you to verify your address as part of your login.gov account set-up.